Skip to main content

 • Do you warranty your repairs?

 Yes.
-Completed repairs carry a 3 month to 1 year parts and labor warranty, with the exact term depending on the part replaced.
+Completed repairs carry a 3 month to 1 year parts and labor warranty, with the exact term depending on the part replaced: consumable parts like a water filter run about 90 days, and major components like control boards, fan motors, and valves run a year.
+Full sealed-system rebuilds carry a 2 year repair warranty.
 We put the warranty terms in writing before we start.

 • What warranty comes with a refrigerator sealed-system rebuild?